ash-arr/4hr-spreadsheet/README.md

   - [ ] Convert global store to flat object

 - [ ] Parse the inputs with Formula Parser and display calculated values
+  - [ ] Fix character column logic to fit with A1 notation
+  - [ ] Update cells to be keyed by col-row combination, rather than separate columns and rows
   - [ ] Render formula bar

 - [ ] Implement resizing of columns and rows
 - [ ] Persist the state locally using IndexedDB API

+- [ ] Improve sheet stability
+  - [ ] Enforce max number of columns and rows

 ### Done ✓